wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Shanty Arefu](https://www.nexusmods.com/newvegas/mods/83904) - Overhauls Arefu.

 [Strip and Freeside Wall Replacers - Cleaned](https://www.nexusmods.com/newvegas/mods/82952) - Replaces the Strip and Freeside walls with concrete walls.

+[The Strip - 2023 Lite](https://www.nexusmods.com/newvegas/mods/82959) - A lightweight strip overhaul crafted to reflect the vision seen in E3 Footage.
+- Avoid the full version, as it is incompatible with nearly everything else that edits the strip.
+- Incompatible with [Lightbright Strip Overhaul](https://www.nexusmods.com/newvegas/mods/77093), which is a far more dramatic and visually stunning departure from the vanilla strip.

 [The Town of Vice - A Gomorrah Overhaul](https://www.nexusmods.com/newvegas/mods/64499) - Overhauls Gomorrah and the Omertas.